API Testing

 Test Execution

-Manual testing is the best way to start exploring the API’s functionality.
-This hands-on approach allows testers to become familiar with the API’s behaviour and identify any early issues.
+Manual testing is one way to start exploring the API’s functionality.
+It allows testers to become familiar with the API’s behaviour and identify early issues.

 Results Analysis

-Interpreting test outcomes is more than noting pass or fail.
-It involves analyzing response data, timing, and error codes to identify underlying issues.
-For instance, an unexpected 500 Internal Server Error response might indicate server-side problems requiring further investigation.
+Analyzing test results is more than noting pass or fail.
+It involves analyzing response data, timing and error codes to identify issues.
+For example, an unexpected 500 Internal Server Error response may be because of server-side problems that require further investigation.

-Debugging and refining API functionality often involve iterating through test cases, adjusting parameters, and improving error handling based on test results.
-This cycle continues until the API performs as expected under all tested scenarios.
+Debugging and refining API functionality often involves going through test cases, adjusting parameters, and improving error handling based on test results.
+This cycle continues until the API performs as expected under all test scenarios.

 For clarity, results can be tabulated as follows: